kylepolich/bot-service-wiki/README.md

 # Welcome!
 Let's start building!!

-The Data Skeptic Chatbot Builder is a platform for creating, deploying, and tracking Bots.
+The Data Skeptic Chatbot Builder is a platform for building, deploying, and tracking Bots.

 It's distinguishing features are: